AlexanderDLe/Python_DataStructuresAndAlgorithms/ObjectOrientation/MovieTicketBookingSystem/Notes.md

 # Theaters
--Booking a ticket reserves a seat at a particular theater -A theater keeps track of its available seats and will not allow -rebooking a seat that has already been reserved -Theaters have a defined number of seats per room -Theaters have various number of shows playing,
+-Booking a ticket reserves a seat at a particular theater -A theater keeps track of its available seats and will not allow rebooking a seat that has already been reserved -Theaters have a defined number of seats per room -Theaters have various number of shows playing,